firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
-- Data Generation
+- Workflows
-description: GenerateGraph extracts ontological relationships from text, creating a graph of related concepts and connections.
+description: Extract ontological relationships from text using GenerateGraph to create a graph-like structure of concepts and their connections.
 tags:
-- graph generation
+- Ontology Extraction
-- ontology extraction
+- Graph Generation
-- data structure
+- AI Relationships
-- machine learning
+- Data Science
-- AI relationships
+- Machine Learning
 ---

 # GenerateGraph